-The PCT2075 uses the on-chip band gap sensor to measure the device temperature with the resolution of 0.125 °C and stores the 11-bit two's complement digital data, resulted from 11-bit A-to-D conversion, into the device Temp register.
+The LM75B uses the on-chip band gap sensor to measure the device temperature with the resolution of 0.125 °C and stores the 11-bit two's complement digital data, resulted from 11-bit A-to-D conversion, into the device Temp register.
 This Temp register can be read at any time by a controller on the I2C-bus.
 Reading temperature data does not affect the conversion in progress during the read operation.

-The PCT2075 can be set to operate in either mode: normal or shutdown.
-In normal operation mode, the temp-to-digital conversion is executed every 100 ms or other programmed value and the Temp register is updated at the end of each conversion.
-During each 'conversion period' (T{conv}) of about 100 ms, the device takes only about 28 ms, called 'temperature conversion time' $(t{conv(T)})$, to complete a temperature-to-data conversion and then becomes idle for the time remaining in the period.
+The device can be set to operate in either mode: normal or shutdown.
+In normal operation mode, the temp-to-digital conversion is executed every 100 ms and the Temp register is updated at the end of each conversion.
+During each 'conversion period' (T{conv}) of about 100 ms the device takes only about 10 ms, called 'temperature conversion time' $(t{conv(T)})$, to complete a temperature-to-data conversion and then becomes idle for the time remaining in the period.
 This feature is implemented to significantly reduce the device power dissipation.

-In shutdown mode, the device becomes idle, data conversion is disabled and the Temp register holds the latest result; however, the device I2C-bus interface is still active and register write/read operation can be performed.
+In shutdown mode, the device becomes idle, data conversion is disabled and the Temp register holds the latest result; however, the device I^2C -bus interface is still active and register write/read operation can be performed.
 The device operation mode is controllable by programming bit B0 of the configuration register.
 The temperature conversion is initiated when the device is powered-up or put back into normal mode from shutdown.

-In addition, at the end of each conversion in normal mode, the temperature data (or Temp) in the Temp register is automatically compared with the overtemperature shutdown threshold data (or T{ots}) stored in the Tos register, and the hysteresis data (or T{hys}) stored in the Thyst register, in order to set the state of the device OS output accordingly.
+In addition, at the end of each conversion in normal mode, the temperature data (or Temp) in the Temp register is automatically compared with the overtemperature shutdown threshold data (or $T{th(ots)}$) stored in the Tos register, and the hysteresis data (or T{hys}) stored in the Thyst register, in order to set the state of the device OS output accordingly.
 The device Tos and Thyst registers are write/read capable, and both operate with 9-bit two's complement digital data.
 To match with this 9-bit operation, the Temp register uses only the 9 MSB bits of its 11-bit data for the comparison.
-T{ots} must always be higher than T{hys} .